-The National Association of Addiction Treatment Providers has provided a statement and resource links.
+The National Association of Addiction Treatment Providers has a resources webpage.

 The National Association of Counties county response efforts and priorities.

 The National Association of Social Workers has provided resources for social workers, clinical case managers, and other helpers as it relates to the pandemic.

-The National Center for State Courts has developed an interactive map of court closures and other changes to standard court practice.
-Also, there is an emergency response bench book for judges and court administrators available for download.
+The National Center for State Courts an pandemic response bench book for judges and court administrators available for download.